jrosen46/cs580K_final_project/README.txt

-Step 1: Create a cluster on GKE.
+Step 1: Create a cluster on GKE. 'connect' to this cluster by adding it to kubectl config file.
+GKE provides a command to do this.

 Step 2: Create storage resources by executing the `start_disk.sh` script in the kubernetes directory.